 - If you have access to a small ozone machine like this one I got from amazon.
 Put the ozone air purifier in a very small room with the furniture leave in there for a few days.

 - Then I have used febreeze but I personally like the norwex odorizing spray.
 Spray the deodorizing spray on all the RAW wood sides.
 You don’t want to spray this on anything with a finish it could damage it.

 - If you do all of that and you still have some stink you can also buy some cedar liners for the inside of cabinets or drawers.

 So if all of that fails consider shellac now depending on where the smell is coming from you can seal the RAW areas with shellac.
 It comes in an aerosol and its easy to spray on.
 Pull out drawers spray the drawers inside and outside same with inside the cabinet and underneath.
 If the smell is coming from the top or outside you may want to consult a professional on restoring the finish.

 NOTE: An antique piece you will want to make sure that the finish that is put on it will be the same as the existing.
-Or contact your local upcycler and have them paint it to perfection!
+Or contact your local restorer to preserve it for you.

 Thanks again for reading this week!
 What do you have that you love that just stinks?
 Let us know if you try any of these tips and tricks.

 * This blog contains affiliate links.
 Please visit my disclaimer page for more information.

 2 thoughts on “How to Remove Smells From Furniture”

 Any help for the finish if you used too much denatured alcohol and it turned white?
 Thanks for a really informative article.
 Trying to reclaim my smoky-smelling dressing thrift store find!